Smoke Alarm, Police Heroes Help Limit Damage In Predawn East Rutherford Fire

 "Working smoke detectors also played a key factor.
 The sleeping occupants were alerted to the smoke and fire by a sounding detector."

-Three residents later showed up at an urgent care center in Lodi complaining of smoke inhalation, responders said.
-Their injuries weren't considered serious.
+An adult and two children later showed up at an urgent care center in Lodi complaining of smoke inhalation, responders said.
+They were taken to Hackensack University Medical Center with injuries that weren't considered serious.

 Click here to sign up for Daily Voice's free daily emails and news alerts.